611: No Such Thing As A Forbidden Panettone

 Because the patron saint of choking and sore throats and so on is connected to panettone san biaggio uh this this is an amazing character saint blaise saint blaise uh for yeah for those who speak non-italian um

-other languages are available but yeah i mean interesting character uh born in armenia lived in the third and fourth centuries and he got beatified and made into a saint because of miracles that were to do largely with saving people from choking at least that was the main one there was a kid that was choking on something and uh he came managed to take it out and it was it was a miracle he he convinced a wolf to return a stolen pig that was another reason for him being beatified
+other languages are available but yeah i mean interesting character uh born in armenia lived in the third and fourth centuries and he got beatified and made into a saint because of miracles that were to do largely with saving people from choking at least that was the main one there was a kid that was choking on something and uh he came managed to take it out and there was a miracle uh he he convinced a wolf to return a stolen pig that was another reason for him being beatified uh returned him to the house but it was made of straw so it had already been blown down when you said patron saint of choking i couldn't quite work out what it's more like the patron saint of not choking sore throat

 he's also being saved from just to say as well he is the patron saint of wool comers

-um so wool comers are people who comb sheep uh and they use really really long sort of like a head brush but it's like got nails in it, these wool combs.
+um so wool comers are people who comb sheep uh and they use really really long sort of like a head brush but it's like got nails nails in it, these wool combs.
 But he's the patron saint of that.

 And the reason he's the patron saint of woolcombers is because before he was beheaded, he was beaten with woolcombs.
 Oh, no.

 Right.
-Just see.
+Just see that.

 Yeah, they're off the patron saint of something that killed them.
 Doesn't seem right.